Schistosomiasis: Neuroschistosomiasis

-Corticosteroids is used to prevent permanent neurological damage from the inflammatory response to the eggs, and sometimes anticonvulsant is needed to stop the seizures.
-Corticosteroid is given prior to administration of praziquantel.
+Corticosteroids are used to prevent permanent neurological damage from the inflammatory response to the eggs, and sometimes anticonvulsants are needed to stop the seizures.
+Corticosteroids are given prior to administration of praziquantel.

 Transmission and life cycle

-Infected Schistosoma individuals release eggs into water via their fecal material or urine.
+Individuals infected with Schistosoma release eggs into water via their feces or urine.
+A collection of stool samples under a microscope will show the eggs of S. intercalatum, S. mansoni, and S. japonicum.
+Looking at a urine sample under a microscope would reveal the eggs of S. haematobium and rarely, the eggs of S. mansoni.
 After larvae hatch from these eggs, the larvae infect a very specific type of freshwater snail.
 For example, in S. haematobium and S. intercalatum it is snails of the genus Bulinus, in S. mansoni it is Biomphalaria, and in S. japonicum it is Oncomelania.
 The schistosome larvae undergo the next phase of their lifecycles in these snails, spending their time reproducing and developing.
 Once this step has been completed, the parasite leaves the snail and enters the water column.
 The parasite can live in the water for only 48 hours without a mammalian host.
 Once a host has been found, the worm enters its blood vessels.
 For several weeks, the worm remains in the vessels, continuing its development into its adult phase.
 When maturity is reached, mating occurs and eggs are produced.
 Eggs enter the bladder/intestine and are excreted through urine and feces and the process repeats.
-If the eggs do not get excreted, they can become engrained in the body tissues and cause a variety of problems such as immune reactions and organ damage.
-While transmission typically occurs only in countries where the freshwater snails are endemic, a case in Germany was reported where a man got schistosomiasis from an infected snail in his aquarium.
+If the eggs are not excreted, they can become engrained in the body tissues and cause myriad problems such as immune reactions and organ damage.
+While transmission typically occurs only in countries where the freshwater snails are native, a case in Germany was reported where a man got schistosomiasis from an infected snail in his aquarium.

 Humans encounter larvae of the schistosome parasite when they enter contaminated water while bathing, playing, swimming, washing, fishing, or walking through the water.

 Life cycle

+The life cycle stages are as follows: